midtown-ai/www/docs/glossary/r.md

  See also [R], ...

-## Rectified Linear Unit Activation Function
+## Rectified Linear Unit (ReLU) Activation Function

-## ReLU Activation Function
+ ==Everything that has a negative value, change it to zero==

- `Everything that has a negative value, change it to zero` We can avoid this problem by using activation functions which don't have this property of 'squashing' the input space into a small region.
+ We can avoid this problem by using activation functions which don't have this property of 'squashing' the input space into a small region.
 A popular choice is Rectified Linear Unit which maps x to max(0,x).
 Benefits:

   * easy to compute the derivative
   * helps with the vanishing gradient problem in backpropagation
   * derivative is always 0 if input signal is below the threshold --> solution is LeakyRelu